dyne/dnscrypt-proxy/README.markdown

 round-trip to the upstream resolver.

-For optimal performance, the recommended way of running DNSCrypt is to run it as a forwarder for a local DNS cache, like `unbound` or `powerdns-recursor`.
+For optimal performance, the recommended way of running DNSCrypt is to run it as a forwarder for a local DNS cache, such as `unbound` or `powerdns-recursor`.

 Both can safely run on the same machine as long as they are listening